 More Resources for New Moms

-My health journey gave me a crash course in new mom health and essential postpartum care.
-What I discovered is how lacking this knowledge is in our society- moms don’t even know they aren’t supposed to be feeling not that great.
+My health journey gave me a crash course in new mom and women's health and essential postpartum care.
+What I discovered is how lacking this knowledge is in our society- women don’t even know they aren’t supposed to be feeling not that great.
 Chalking this up to your ‘new normal’ is unacceptable.

 So I created Duo Diary to be much more than just a journal.